 Put simply, the charities and causes where donations will be most useful aren’t necessarily those you’re already familiar with, and you’re unlikely to stumble upon them by chance.

 Our research team aim to help you support high-impact charities, rather than those that are only great at marketing or fundraising.
-They specialise in sourcing high-leverage causes and impactful charities, which are then added to our ever-expanding shortlist.
+They specialize in sourcing high-leverage causes and impactful charities, which are then added to our ever-expanding shortlist.

-3. The meaning of success depends on your values.
+3. The meaning of success depends on your values

 The causes and charities we recommend to you should reflect your vision of what a better world looks like.
 A charity might be outstanding at saving lives, but if you don’t think that’s as important as making sure those lives are lived happily, that charity might not be the one for you.
 Another charity might be super efficient at improving animal welfare, but if your value system doesn’t place animal welfare high on the priorities list, it’s unlikely to be the best choice for you.

-Value Discovery means impact with intentionality and focus
+Value discovery means impact with intentionality and focus

-We’ve developed the Value Discovery Approach to help you maximize your impact based on your values.
+We’ve developed the value discovery approach to help you maximize your impact based on your values.
 Instead of asking you for the causes and charities you’re already interested in, we ask about the values underlying your worldview.
 We then make cause and charity recommendations from our high-impact list on the basis of your personal value profile.
 In this way, we combine your views on what a better world would mean, with our expertise on where to give best to help build that world.